Shadow Wars and Black Ops

 Ric Prado 38:56

-of my best friends, big mentor of mine, unfortunately, we lost him about a year and a half ago.
+One of my best friends, big mentor of mine, unfortunately, we lost him about a year and a half ago.
 As a matter of fact, I had the honor of being one of three speakers at his event at SOCOM, but we were both very good friends.
-We met in 1990 and he was in Khartoum, early 90s, like 9293 9495 and he's actually the guy who spotted and geo located and found where he lived.
-Carlos the Jackal, Elish.
-Ramirez, the great terrorist, the renowned terrorist the jackal.
+We met in 1990 and he was in Khartoum, early 90s, like 92-93, 94-95 and he's actually the guy who spotted and geolocated and found where he lived.
+Carlos, The Jackal, Ilich Ramirez, the great terrorist, the renowned terrorist The Jackal.
 Billy is the guy who, as we call it, in the Business Bay, book on him, and we were able to bring in the French to arrest them, because we did not have any legal he had never killed Americans, so we could not act directly upon them.
-But it was us who turned them over to the French, and he had killed French police officers, and to this day, he's he's in jail.
+But it was us who turned them over to the French, and he had killed French police officers, and to this day, he's, he's in jail.
 In France, but Billy was a legend in Vietnam, a legend in the Green Berets, one of the most exemplary human beings I've ever met in my life.
 There's a book I cover it in black ops to a good degree, but there's a book called surprise, kill vanish, by Annie Jacobson, and he is the primary protagonist in that book.
 I got three pages.
 He's got 300 let's put it that way, right.
 But he was the most unpretentious, most courageous, most you know, a wonderful friend and committed.
 And he is the one that used to tell me, because as soon as I took over, as soon as I started the task force.
 Yeah, I called Billy in because I knew that he had had eyes on on on Bin Laden, and he told me so many times, this is Rick.
 I got so close to him that I could have killed him with a rock.
-Wow.
-And we missed all those opportunities, and Billy was at the epicenter of planning it, detecting it, and he was willing to execute it himself, if we would have let him.
-Gosh, and

 Ric Prado 41:32

 Well, you know, it was very infuriating.
 And, I mean, we do have a chain of command, and you respect your elders.
-And I think that was one of the the fupas that Mike Sawyer made.
-Mike showyer took it very, very personal when the the coal and the embassies were were bombed, right?
+And I think that was one of the the faux pas that Mike Sawyer made.
+Mike Sawyer took it very, very personal when the the coal and the embassies were were bombed, right?
 And he stormed into the to the director's office and said, the blood of these people is in your hands.
-You don't do that, that that was just a very emotional moment for the what was one of the most stoic guys that I've ever met, but, but that that really clarifies the burden when you're working 50 hours a week, every single week, trying to track somebody like This down, and you keep having them bracketed, and you say, I got them, I got them.
+You don't do that, that, that was just a very emotional moment for the what was one of the most stoic guys that I've ever met, but, but that, that really clarifies the burden when you're working 50 hours a week, every single week, trying to track somebody like this down, and you keep having them bracketed, and you say, I got them, I got them.
 I got them.
 No, you can't pull the trigger.
 No, you cannot execute, not, you cannot activate.
 And so on.
 The frustration grows.
-But once there's outcome to that lack of decision, and we get the coal and we get the bombings and we get 911 it is demoralizing, because you you you look in the mirror and you go, what else could I have done to convince, you know, my front office, and especially the the the then administration, to the fact that we need to take care of This guy.
+But once there's outcome to that lack of decision, and we get the coal and we get the bombings and we get 9/11 it is demoralizing, because you you you look in the mirror and you go, what else could I have done to convince, you know, my front office, and especially the the the then administration, to the fact that we need to take care of this guy.
 We need to confront this guy now, while he's still vulnerable.
-So when 911 happened, the first thing that happened was, of course, which was brilliant.
+So when 9/11 happened, the first thing that happened was, of course, which was brilliant.
 I mean, terrible, but brilliant.
-It was the assassination of Massoud Masood.
-Was the leader of the Northern Alliance who had great alliance with the United States, we have Gary who went out there, did do them personally, and worked with them before.
+It was the assassination of Massoud.
+Massoud was the leader of the Northern Alliance who had great alliance with the United States, we have Gary who went out there, did, knew them personally, and worked with them before.
 So once the Afghanistan phenomena happened, he went into hiding in the caves in Afghanistan.
 And people say, Well, why couldn't you find him.
 People have no idea of the geography that you're dealing with, right, you know?
-And the example that I use as a, again, as a para rescuement, if we have, in the United States, a plane that went down, this is a true story, a plane that went down with four priests in it, and it was in the snow, and we were, we were tasked with with finding them.
+And the example that I use as a, again, as a pararescueman, if we have, in the United States, a plane that went down, this is a true story, a plane that went down with four priests in it, and it was in the snow, and we were, we were tasked with with finding them.
 Well, here you have people on the ground that are trying to be found.
 Okay, they want to be found.
 They'll start fires.
 You have a flight plan.
 You know where they where they left, or where they came, and we still weren't able to find them.
 And that was in the Rockies.
 Imagine trying to find a man in a cave in a country like Afghanistan, which is not your turf, and that the locals are trying to protect them and they don't want to be found.
-So that that, that that is the perspective that you got to look at when you say, why did we get them sooner?
+So that, that, that, that is the perspective that you got to look at when you say, why did we get them sooner?
 Well, the legitimate time was where we had access to him, right?
-But once he got into Afghanistan, a country that is primarily anti us and very supportive of those radical ideas, he was invulnerable, yeah.
+But once he got into Afghanistan, a country that is primarily anti US and very supportive of those radical ideas, he was invulnerable.

 Abdullah Najjar 44:55